Invisalign ® Clear Aligners

 Remember when braces meant having your teeth wired with uncomfortable metal brackets and wires that cut your mouth up like a cheese grater?
-Well, today you’ve got an alternative option in the form of removable braces.
+Well, today there’s an alternative option in the form of clear, removable braces.

 Invisalign is a brand of removable orthodontics (similar to a retainer) that is designed to provide the same orthodontic treatment with enhanced aesthetic properties.
 Dubbed as “invisible braces,” Invisalign offers an attractive alternative to orthodontic correction for people who are too embarrassed for braces.